15 Big Ones: Outtakes

 Although they were not included on the album, the band also recorded versions of "Sea Cruise", "On Broadway", "Mony, Mony", "Running Bear", "Shake, Rattle and Roll", "Secret Love", "Don't Fight the Sea", "Peggy Sue", "Michael Rowed the Boat Ashore", and "Let's Dance".
 Other discarded tracks included the originals "Short Skirts" (Brian), "Gold Rush" (Jardine), "Lisa", "Glow, Crescent, Glow" (Mike), "10,000 Years Ago", and "Rainbows" (Dennis).

 Packaging and artwork

-Group Therapy, a title proposed by Dennis, was rejected in favor of Dean Torrence's suggestion, 15 Big Ones, which referred to both the number of tracks and the group's 15th anniversary.
-It was packaged with cover artwork that showed photos of the individual band members inside five interlocking rings, resembling the logo for the Olympic Games.
+Group Therapy was a title for the album that had been proposed by either Dennis or Brian.
+Brian's 2016 memoir states, "That was the name of a band Ray Kennedy was in back in the '60s, and that might have been in the back of my mind, but mainly I thought of it because it summed up everything that was happening at the time."
+The title was rejected in favor of Dean Torrence's suggestion, 15 Big Ones, which referred to both the number of tracks and the group's 15th anniversary.

+15 Big Ones was packaged with cover artwork that showed photos of the individual band members inside five interlocking rings, resembling the logo for the Olympic Games.
 This was an intentional reference to the fact that 1976 had been an Olympic year.
+A logo that displayed the band's name, designed by Torrence, was introduced with this release, becoming the Beach Boys' official logo until the 2010s.

 Mike Love reflected, "The images of Brian, Dennis, Carl, Al, and me in five interlocking circles could have been a metaphor for five bandmates united in common purpose, or five guys living in their separate worlds.
 With us, it was both."
-A logo that displayed the band's name, designed by Torrence, was introduced with this release and kept as the Beach Boys' official logo for decades afterward.